x0bandeira/linkable/README.md

     $this->paginate('Post');

-### Notes
+### Notes ##

-On data fetching in right to left operations, which means that in "one to many" relations (hasMany, hasAndBelongsToMany) it should be used in the opposite direction ("many to one"), i.e:
+When fetching data in right to left operations, meaning in "one to many" relations (hasMany, hasAndBelongsToMany), it should be used in the opposite direction ("many to one"), i.e:

 To fetch all Users assigned to a Project: